Tack-Tau/FpGNN/README.md

   .
   include_dirs = [source_dir, "$HOMEBREW_PREFIX/opt/openblas/include"]
   ```
-  you probaly need to modify your `~/.bashrc` file for compiler to find the correct LAPACK library:
+  you probably need to modify your `~/.bashrc` file for compiler to find the correct LAPACK library:
   ```bash
   # If you use `conda install conda-forge::lapack`
   export DYLD_LIBRARY_PATH="$CONDA_PREFIX/lib:$DYLD_LIBRARY_PATH"